Thoughts on Beating the Heat

 - Combine climbing with water sports and go canyoneering!

 It’s this latter option I want to discuss.
-Heading down a narrow slot canyon canyon with wetsuit and harness on, jumping into some pools, scrambling down where you can’t jump, or rappelling if you can’t jump or scramble down.
+Heading down a narrow slot canyon with wetsuit and harness on, jumping into some pools, scrambling down where you can’t jump, or rappelling if you can’t jump or scramble down.
+Obviously, only follow this advice if you’re an experienced hiker.
+If you want to get some hiking in on a hot day, but you’re not too experienced with the canyons or hiking itself, pick up a guided tour, like the slot canyon arizona dreamland tour.
 Nothing, to my mind, beats a bout of shivering on a day the air temperature closes in on 40C, if only because unlike the shivering you do on ice climbs in winter, it’s so easy to stop in the summer.
 Just get out of the water.

 Canyoneering was a sport that didn’t really get done much in southern BC until pretty recently.
 I gave it a whirl in the 1990s after seeing some films at the touring Best of the Banff extravaganza, but in the last few years it’s really taken off, to the point where tourists are now coming to BC just to go canyoneering.
 It’s a fun, hybrid sport that combines hiking, climbing, scrambling, swimming, cliff jumping and rappelling, and it also takes place in some of the same places that ice climbing occurs, albeit at the opposite time of the year.